AlexJReid/blog/content/car/light.md

 Recent cars I've owned have had modern LED lights which makes night driving much easier.
 Older cars lights are shockingly bad in comparison as technology has moved on a lot in 25 years.

-I took a punt on some 50% extra light bulbs from Halfords.
+I took a punt on some [150% extra light bulbs from Halfords](https://www.halfords.com/motoring/bulbs/h7-477-car-headlight-bulb-halfords-advanced-up-to-plus150-percent-brighter-single-pack-718753.html).
 Huge upgrade and very cheap.
-They don't appear to run hotter or draw any more current so I'm confident nothing will melt.
+They don't appear to run hotter or draw any more current so I'm hopeful nothing will melt.

 Changing the bulbs is easy.
 You insert a special tool through a hole within the frunk and the unit pops out.
 No wires to undo.
 You can then take it indoors (it seems huge) and fit the new bulbs.
 Fitting is a reverse of removal, putting the entire unit back into the rails and rotating the tool until unit pops back in.
 It's a very loud pop which worried me.